web-push-libs/web-push-php/README.md

 ### What about security?
 Internally, WebPush uses the [phpecc](https://github.com/phpecc/phpecc) Elliptic Curve Cryptography library to create local public and private keys and compute the shared secret.
-Then, WebPush uses `openssl` in order to encrypt the payload with the encryption key.
+Then, if you have a PHP >= 7.1, WebPush uses `openssl` in order to encrypt the payload with the encryption key.
+It uses [jose](https://github.com/Spomky-Labs/jose) if you have PHP < 7.1, which is slower.

 ### How to solve "SSL certificate problem: unable to get local issuer certificate" ?
 Your installation lacks some certificates.